frpays/lc0-cloud-installer/README.md

 Each V100 is billed about $2.5 per hour at the time of writing.

 See [the Google Gloud GPU pricing](https://cloud.google.com/compute/gpus-pricing) for details.
+Preemptive instances are less expensive, but are not suitable for the task as they can be stopped at any moment.

 **Don't forget to stop your instance when you finished!**